explorerhq/sql-explorer/docs/development.rst

 Running Locally (quick start)
 -----------------------------

-Included is a test_project that you can use to kick the tires.
-Just create a new virtualenv, cd into ``test_project`` and run ``start.sh`` (or walk through the steps yourself) to get a test instance of the app up and running.
+Whether you have cloned the repo, or installed via pip, included is a test_project that you can use to kick the tires.

+Run:

+``docker compose up``

-You can now navigate to 127.0.0.1:8000/explorer/ and begin exploring!
+You can now navigate to 127.0.0.1:8000/explorer/, log in with admin/admin, and begin exploring!

 Installing From Source
 ----------------------

-If you are installing SQL Explorer from source (by cloning the repository), you may want to first look at simply running test_project/start.sh.

-If you want to install SQL Explorer from source, into an existing project, you can do so by cloning the repository and following the usual :doc:`development` instructions, and then additionally building the front-end
+If you want to install SQL Explorer from source (e.g. not from the built PyPi package), into an existing project, you can do so by cloning the repository and following the usual :doc:`install` instructions, and then additionally building the front-end dependencies:
-dependencies:

 ::